NASA’s final sample collection rehearsal at asteroid Bennu comes with a pandemic twist

 Controllers in Colorado must practice social distancing

-The inhabitants of Earth may still be social distancing, but tomorrow NASA’s OSIRIS-REx spacecraft will attempt a very close encounter with the near-Earth asteroid Bennu 300,000 kilometers away.
+The inhabitants of Earth may still be social distancing, but tomorrow NASA’s OSIRIS-REx spacecraft will attempt a very close encounter with the near-Earth asteroid Bennu about 330 million kilometers away.

 The rehearsal is the last of two leading up to the attempt to suck at least 60 grams of dirt and small rocks off Bennu’s surface for return to Earth, an attempt that NASA was forced to delay from this month to Oct.
 20 due to the coronavirus pandemic.

 The team has dubbed the rehearsal Matchpoint, because the spacecraft must maneuver toward Bennu and match its orbit to hover 40 meters above its collection target, a sandy area in the north polar region dubbed Nightingale.
 In an April rehearsal, OSIRIS-REx approached to within 75 meters of the surface.

 “It’s an incremental approach that we’re taking to contacting the surface and collecting the sample,” said Dante Lauretta, principal investigator at the University of Arizona, which oversees the science portion of the mission.

 NASA needs to verify that OSIRIS-REx’s onboard computer can navigate the spacecraft to the 10-meter-wide swath of Bennu that NASA is targeting for the collection.